Last fact-checked: 3 June 2019.

-An upmarket destination, it’s only 45 minutes south of Mexico City, but its location on the southern slope of the Chichinautzin mountains means temperatures are fairly constant in the 70s (F) - so it never gets too hot.
+An upmarket destination, it’s only 45 minutes south of Mexico City, but its location on the southern slope of the Chichinautzin mountains means temperatures are fairly constant in the 70s (F), so it seldom gets too hot.

 Cuernavaca is derived from a phrase meaning ‘surrounded by trees,’ and its verdant countryside has long been a popular retreat for people from Mexico City to escape the heat, crowds and pollution.
 Within commuting distance of the Capital, it is a highly desirable place to live and has attracted royalty, nobles and the well-off since Aztec times.

-It has a fascinating history, and at one of the oldest colonial buildings in the city, the Palace of Cortes, the Cauhnahuac Museum is now housed preserving the state’s history dating from pre-Hispanic times to the Agrarian revolution.
-The historic center includes notable architecture, including the UNESCO listed Cathedral - one of the 14 monasteries listed on the slopes of Popocatepetl; well-kept squares that are the hub of city life with a myriad of restaurants, cafes and bars and tranquil gardens providing options to watch the world go by.
+The history of Cuernavaca is fascinating.
+You can learn more at one of the oldest colonial buildings in the city, the Palace of Cortes, where the Cauhnahuac Museum is now housed preserving the state’s history dating from pre-Hispanic times to the Agrarian revolution.
+The historic center includes notable architecture, including the UNESCO, listed Cathedral, one of the 14 monasteries listed on the slopes of Popocatepetl; well-kept squares that are the hub of city life with a myriad of restaurants, cafes and bars and tranquil gardens providing options to watch the world go by.

-Cuernavaca is steeped in history, but offers 21st century services, amenities and pursuits which blend seamlessly with its ancient past.
+While Cuernavaca is steeped in history, the city also offers 21st-century services, amenities and pursuits which blend seamlessly with its ancient past.
 Patients visiting for dental care will find medical and dental facilities in Cuernavaca to be considerably less expensive than in the United States and Canada, but with no concession on the quality of treatment.

-Cuernavaca is in the state of Morelos, central Mexico.
-It is around 54 miles (90 kilometers) south of Mexico City.
+Cuernavaca is in the state of Morelos, central Mexico, around 54 miles (90 kilometers) south of Mexico City.

-Mexico’s beaches are a big draw to most, but we know that beach holidays aren’t necessarily for everyone.
+While Mexico’s beaches are a big draw to most, we know that fun 'n sun holidays aren’t necessarily for everyone, particularly dental travelers seeking complex treatment.
 Cuernavaca offers a fantastic alternative and there is a multitude of fast and slow-paced activities to entertain all tastes and abilities.
-From a cultural perspective the art galleries and museums are absorbing, but Cuernavaca is surrounded by green countryside, mountains, lakes and woods which provide ample opportunities for sampling the great outdoors with both high and low-octane pastimes.
+From a cultural perspective, the art galleries and museums are absorbing, but Cuernavaca's surrounding green countryside, mountains, lakes and woods provide ample opportunities for sampling the great outdoors with both high and low-octane pastimes.

-As a dental patient, depending on the nature of your treatment, you may not feel up to doing much – or you may be raring for some adventure.
-The point is, that in Cuernavaca you will be able to participate in as much, or as little as you want.
+As a dental patient, depending on the nature of your treatment, you may not feel up to doing much–or you may be raring for some adventure.
+In Cuernavaca, you will be able to participate in as much, or as little as you want.